nodiscc/xsrv/docs/usage.md

 nextcloud_db_password: "ucB77fNLX4qOoj2GhLBy"
 ```

+The decryption password for the vault must be present in `.ansible-vault-password`:

 ```bash
 # $EDITOR ~/playbook/default/.ansible-vault-password
 Kh5uysMgG5f9X£5ap_O_AS(n)XS1fuuY
 ```

 All commands support and additional playbook/host name parameter if you have multiple playbook/hosts.
 See below for complete usage examples.

+You can also edit files directly from your favorite text editor, use plain [ansible command-line tools](#using-as-ansible-collection) and [git/version control](#version-control) to manage and deploy your playbooks.

-**After any changes to the playbook, inventory or configuration variables**, apply your changes:
+**After any changes to the playbook, inventory or configuration variables**, apply changes to the target host:

 ```bash
 xsrv deploy